jingconan/SADIT/README.md

 * IPHanlder: for logs with IP addresses.
 It will first cluster IPs and will replace IPV4 to (cluster label, dist to cluster center) pair.

-If you want to use a new type of data, you need to implement a data wrapper class first. `sadit.Detector.gad.Detector.Data` is the base class for all data wrapper class. `sadit.Detector.gad.Detector.Data.MEM_DiskFile`is the base class for disk file data. `sadit.Detector.gad.Detector.Data.MySQLDatabase` is the base class for all mysql database file data.

-Optionally, you can implement a handler class that will manipulate the DataFile and and some useful quantities that may be useful to you algorithms.
-The data handler classes are defined in sadit.Detector.DataHandler module. sadit.Detector.DataHandler.QuantizeDataHandler and its subclasses define get\_em() function to get probability distribution of the flows, which is useful for the stochastic approaches.
-If you just need the raw data, you can simple use sadit.Detector.DataHandler.FakeDataHandler

 Then you just need to add your data\_handler to **data\_handler\_handle\_map** defined in *ROOT/Detector/gad/Detector/API.py*